-Deed Polls in Singapore: How to Change Your Name
+How to Change Your Name in Singapore (Deed Poll Needed)

-Some common reasons behind name changes include religious requirements, the addition of English names, luck and feng shui purposes, or simply because people tire of their names.
+Common reasons for name changes in Singapore include religious reasons, adding English names, for luck and feng shui purposes, or simply because people tire of their names.

-When is a Deed Poll Unnecessary for NRIC Updates?
+- When is a Deed Poll Unnecessary for NRIC Updates in Singapore?
 (Marriage and Religious Changes)

 You can change your name in a number of ways, including:

 - Adding, deleting, or otherwise modifying the Chinese or Tamil characters in your name;

 - Adding, deleting, or otherwise modifying the punctuation in your name (e.g. Ong Li-Lin);

 - Adding, deleting, or otherwise modifying your English/Western/Christian name (you can have an English name, such as John, without being Christian);